Senegal entry requirements for France passport holders

 Hotel booking or host invitation

-Immigration may ask where you are staying, especially if you arrive without a hotel reservation.
-A printed hotel confirmation or a letter from your host with their address and phone number covers this.
-Airbnb bookings are accepted.
+Officers may ask where you're staying, especially if you arrive without a hotel booking.
+A printed reservation confirmation or a letter from your host with their address and phone number works fine.

 Recommended